 Thanks to the science infrastructure provided by NevCAN, I am now involved in multiple research projects aimed at understanding the environmental drivers of intra-annual tree-ring features.
 Extramurally-funded studies performed by DendroLab personnel are focused on examining the connection between wood form and function in conifer species of the western US.
 We use automated point dendrometers, wood anatomy, and cellular phenology to uncover the exquisitely intricate connections between dendrochronology, wood science, tree physiology, forest ecology, mensuration, and allometry.
-These new activities also include domestic and international collaborations, the latter with scientists in Canada, Germany, France, Finland, and Italy.
+These new activities also include domestic and international collaborations, the latter with scientists in Canada, China, Germany, France, Sweden, Spain, and Italy.

 University of California, San Diego